privkey/client/README.md

 client
 ======

-End-to-end encryption for email.
-HTML 5-, CSS- and client-side JavaScript-files
+Ende-zu-Ende Verschlüsselung aller E-Mails im Browser
+- keine Installation
+- für alle Geräte
+- ausfallsicher und schnell in der Amazon-Cloud

+End-to-end encryption of your emails in browser
+- no installation
+- for all devices
+- fast and secure hosted by Amazon-Web-Service